New Initiative Launched to Better Define Carbon Intensity for Hydrogen

 February 16, 2022

-WASHINGTON, DC (FEBRUARY 16, 2022)—GTI and S&P Global Platts today launched the Open Hydrogen Initiative (OHI), a new collaboration to further transparency into the environmental impact of hydrogen production and help unlock its full potential as an important driver of energy transitions.
+WASHINGTON, DC (FEBRUARY 16, 2022)—GTI Energy, S&P Global Commodity Insights and the National Energy Technology Laboratory (NETL) today launched the Open Hydrogen Initiative (OHI), a new collaboration to further transparency into the environmental impact of hydrogen production and help unlock its full potential as an important driver of energy transitions.
 At the invitation of GTI, NETL experts are offering their technical expertise and capabilities to assist industry in the pursuit of the development and deployment of hydrogen technologies in a carbon-constrained future.

 There is a high degree of variability in the carbon intensity of hydrogen production, even using the same technologies or pathways.
 Precise measurements of hydrogen’s carbon intensity at the production facility (also known as the asset level) are needed to more accurately reflect the environmental bona fides of a given kilogram of hydrogen produced and overcome the limitations of the “color-wheel” labeling model.
 An apples-to-apples comparison of hydrogen production carbon intensity would hold benefits for stakeholders throughout the value chain—producers, users, engineers, academia, market participants, investors and policymakers.